-Cambridge Realty Capital’s Senior Vice President of Origins/Operations and Asset Management Brent Holman-Gomez cautions senior living borrowers about the allure of “one-stop shopping” when it comes to loan products.
+Cambridge Realty Capital’s Senior Vice President of Originations/Operations and Asset Management Brent Holman-Gomez cautions senior living borrowers about the allure of “one-stop shopping” when it comes to loan products.
 Big institutions sell potential borrowers on the idea of convenience, being able to get all of your financial needs met in a single location, but this doesn’t always work in favor of the customer in every circumstance.

 “The problem is that when all of your business is with one firm, particularly a depository institution, it can be very difficult to extract yourself,” Holman-Gomez admonishes.
 Great short-term bridge lenders aren’t always best for permanent loans, and an entirely different firm can be best to get a government agency commitment.
 When a financing option at another firm becomes available that is more favorable to a particular borrower’s needs, there may be numerous obstacles to get past with the borrower’s primary institution in order to access it.

 “Financial institutions market themselves as being able to meet all of the needs of every borrower,” says Holman-Gomez.
 “When operating accounts where payroll, revenues, lines of credit and more are at the same institution that is your mortgage lender, the need to maintain that relationship can make it hard to pay off the lender and take a loan elsewhere,” states Holman-Gomez.
 “Additionally, the clerical tasks of changing where payments are made can take time to establish when you move away from the bank that holds the accounts.”